 It would be best to use potatoes that are similar in size so that they'll require the same cooking time.

-In a bowl, add the peeled potatoes and mash them with a fork until they are completely mashed.
+In a large bowl, add the peeled potatoes and mash them with a fork until they are completely mashed.
 You can also use a potato ricer or masher to do this.

 TIP: if you use a potato ricer to mash the potatoes, you won't need to peel them.